 Carotid Artery Disease – Stroke

-Plaque is a sticky substance of cholesterol, calcium and fibrous tissue.
-Often, carotid plaque has a crumbling characteristic like broccoli or cauliflower.
-If pieces of the plaque break off into the bloodstream they can block blood flow to the brain.
-This can cause a section of the brain to stop functioning.
-If the blood flow is not restored in a matter of minutes, the damage to the brain can be permanent.
-If the blood flow is recovered and no brain cells are lost, the episode is considered a Transient Ischemic Attacks or TIA.
-When brain cell death occurs the patient is considered to have had a stroke.
-A stroke, commonly referred to as a cerebrovascular accident (CVA), may result in serious consequences such as long-term disability or even death.
+Plaque is a sticky substance of cholesterol, calcium and fibrous tissue which can have a crumbling characteristic like broccoli or cauliflower.
+When pieces of plaque break off into the bloodstream they can block blood flow to the brain and cause a section of the brain to stop functioning.
+Quickly restoring blood flow can prevent brain cell death or damage.
+If no brain cells are lost, the episode is a Transient Ischemic Attack (TIA).
+A stroke, commonly referred to as a cerebrovascular accident (CVA), may result in long-term disability or even death.
 Some patients, thankfully, have complete recovery from a stroke.
-Many will suffer another TIA or stroke if the cause is not corrected.
+However, patients with untreated conditions will likely suffer another TIA or stroke.
 In general, the more severe the stenosis in the carotid artery, the higher the risk for stroke.

 Who is at Risk?